-Last week, game developer BioWare released Mass Effect: Andromeda, the fourth game in their beloved sci-fi series Mass Effect.
-Since the first game was released in 2007, the role-playing third-person shooter franchise has spawned a multimedia empire and has been acclaimed for its character development, fleshed-out alien races, and varied romance options.
+In March of 2017, game developer BioWare released Mass Effect: Andromeda, the fourth game in their beloved sci-fi series Mass Effect.
+Since the first game was released in 2007, the role-playing third-person shooter franchise has spawned a multimedia empire, and has been acclaimed for its character development, fleshed-out alien races, and varied romance options.

 Note: This list doesn't have any of the official Mass Effect books.
 That would be too easy!
-These stories have the imaginative aliens, intricate galactic politics, and action (in all senses of the word) that fans have come to expect from Mass Effect, but are set in an entirely different universe.
+These stories have the imaginative aliens, intricate galactic politics, and action (in all senses of the word) that fans have come to expect from the Mass Effect universe, but are set in an entirely different world.

 RELATED: 13 Must-Read Timothy Zahn Books

 In many ways, this fantastic anthology from editor Ellen Datlow is exactly what it sounds like: A series of stories about sex with aliens.
 But the book is about more than just very close encounters with the third kind.
 The anthology's contributors, authors like James Tiptree Jr. and Connie Willis, also explore the ways that men and women appear alien to each other.